-Depletion, depreciation and amortization increased from \$539,000 in third quarter 2002 to \$6,600,000 in third quarter 2003 and from \$1,616,000 in the first nine months of 2002 to \$18,243,000 in the first nine months of 2003 primarily due to the effects of the combination.
-Cash flow from operations and cash distributions to unitholders are not affected by depletion, depreciation and amortization.
-Management cautions the reader in the comparison of results for these periods because operations of the properties formerly owned by Republic and Spinnaker are not included in the periods ending September 30, 2002.
-Please see Basis of Presentation and Notes 1 and 3 of the Notes to the Condensed Financial Statements.
+Depletion, depreciation and amortization increased from \$4,971,000 in first quarter 2003 to \$5,301,000 in first quarter 2004 primarily due to the effects of the combination.
+Management cautions the reader in the comparison of results for these periods because operations of the properties formerly owned by Republic and Spinnaker are not included for one month in the three-month period ending March 31, 2003 and due to the application of purchase accounting methods.
+See "Basis of Presentation", "Critical Accounting Policies", and Notes 1 and 3 to the Condensed Financial Statements.